Outdoor Education, Wilderness Retreats & Canadian Culture

 Body– a canoe trip is excellent exercise as you canoe daily for hours, hike with heavy gear and busy yourself around the campsite…you are constantly active.

-Mind – a canoe trip is a test of the human spirit as your group travels from one lake to another, overcoming all of challenges that are found in the great Canadian wilderness.
+Mind – a canoe trip is a test of the human spirit as your group travels from one lake to another, overcoming all of the challenges that are found in the great Canadian wilderness.
 However, through hard work, perseverance and working together as a team the only way to move on a canoe trip is forward.
 At the end of a canoe trip, lifelong friendships are born and everyone feels an astounding sense of accomplishment…leading to a tremendous feeling of self worth and courage.

 Soul – while many aspects of a canoe trip involve hard work, there are just as many opportunities to enjoy the peace and tranquil beauty of our natural world.